• Mattress Guides

 Washing Your Comforter

 Before starting the washing machine, place your comforter inside to see if it will fit.
 Smaller sizes, like a twin, twin XL, and full, are more likely to fit.
-Larger sizes, including a queen, king, and California king, may be more difficult.
+Larger comforter sizes, including a queen, king, and California king, may be more difficult.

 Don’t force the comforter inside the washer.
 It should be loosely stuffed and evenly distributed.
 Running your washing machine with a tightly packed comforter may damage your machine, and the comforter may not get cleaned thoroughly.
 If your comforter looks like it’s tightly packed in, using a front load washing machine at your local laundromat or taking your comforter to a dry cleaner might be a better solution.